OpenGems/redis_web_manager/README.md

 Web interface that allows you to manage easily your Redis instance (see keys, memory used, connected client, etc...).

 ### Check your stats
-The Dashboard allows you tu check the Memory usage, CPU and Redis clients.
+The Dashboard allows you to check the Memory usage, CPU and Redis clients.

 ![RedisWebManager Dashboard](images/images_dashboard.png)